ietf-wg-dmarc/draft-ietf-dmarc-aggregate-reporting/draft-ietf-dmarc-aggregate-reporting.md

 be included in the report (within reason, see "DKIM Signatures in Aggregate Reports" below for handling numerous signatures).
 The "dkim" element MUST include a "selector" element that was observed during validation.
-For the "spf" element, the "result" element MUST contain a lower-case string where the value is one of none/neutral/pass/fail/softfail/temperror/permerror (See [@!RFC8601]).
-The "dkim" result MUST contain a lower-case string where the value is one of none/pass/fail/policy/neutral/temperror/permerror.
+For the "spf" element, the "result" element MUST contain a lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.2.
+The "dkim" result MUST contain a lower-case string where the value is one of the results defined in [@!RFC8601] Section 2.7.1.
 Both the "spf" and "dkim" results may optionally include a "human_readable" field meant for the report to convey more descriptive information back to the Domain Owner relating to evaluation failures.
 There MAY exist an optional section for extensions.

 ### Handling Domains in Reports